Withdrawal, Readmission & Academic Leave

 Withdrawing from One or More Classes But Not All Classes

 Students must contact the Office of the Bursar to initiate a request for a refund of tuition if they drop a class or classes prior to the census date and if the reduced class load qualifies them for a tuition refund.

 A student who drops a class prior to the conclusion of schedule adjustment will receive no grade.
 A student who withdraws from class after schedule adjustment but before the end of the tenth week of the semester (or 70 percent of the total class meetings of a summer session or any other non-traditional course, whichever comes first) will receive a grade of "W." Students may not withdraw from individual classes following the end of the tenth week of the semester.

 A student may not withdraw from more than five classes during the course of undergraduate studies at Radford University.
 After a student has withdrawn from five classes, any subsequent withdrawal will result automatically in a grade of "F." Withdrawals from classes prior to the fall semester, 1988, courses dropped during schedule adjustment, or withdrawal from all classes at the university do not enter the five-class withdrawal limitation.

 Withdrawal from the University (All Courses)

-Students who withdraw from the university before the Census Date will receive no grades.
+Students who withdraw from the university (all classes) before the Census Date will receive no grades.
 Students who withdraw from the university after the Census Date but prior to the end of the 12th week of the semester (80 percent of the summer session) will receive “W’s” in all classes.
-Withdrawals from the university after the 12th week will result in automatic “F’s.”
+Students who withdrawa from the university after the 12th week will receive “F’s” in all classes.

 Any student who withdraws from the university during a fall or spring semester must apply for readmission.
 Please refer to Readmission for more information.